Musical Conversation: Shai Wosner, Allan Vogel & Julie Feves hosted by David Shifrin

 PSU, Lincoln Hall Room 225

-Tuesday, 7/21 • 7:00 pm PT
+Tuesday, 7/21 • 7:00 pm

 Artists

-David Shifrin David Shifrin Clarinet & Artistic Director Emeritus 1981–2020
+Clarinet & Artistic Director Emeritus 1981–2020

-Shifrin served as artistic director of the Chamber Music Society of Lincoln Center from 1992 to 2004 and Chamber Music Northwest in Portland, Oregon from 1981 to 2020.
-He has appeared as soloist with major orchestras in the United States and abroad and has served as Principal Clarinet with the Cleveland Orchestra, American Symphony Orchestra (under Stokowski), the Los Angeles Chamber Orchestra, and the Symphony Orchestras of New Haven, Honolulu, and Dallas.
-Shifrin also continues to broaden the clarinet repertoire by commissioning and championing more than 100 works of 20th and 21st century American composers.
+David Shifrin is the Samuel S. Sanford Professor in the Practice of Clarinet at the Yale School of Music where he teaches a studio of graduate-level clarinetists and coaches chamber music ensembles.
+He is also the Artistic Director of Yale’s Oneppo Chamber Music Society and the Yale in New York concert series.
+Previously, Shifrin served on the faculties of the Juilliard School, the University of Southern California, the University of Michigan, the Cleveland Institute of Music, and the University of Hawaii.
+He has appeared with many of the major orchestras in the United States and abroad and has served as principal clarinetist with the Cleveland Orchestra, American Symphony Orchestra, Los Angeles Chamber Orchestra, and the Symphony Orchestras of New Haven, Honolulu, and Dallas.
+Shifrin also continues to broaden the clarinet repertoire by commissioning and championing more than 100 works of 20th and 21st-century American composers.
 Shifrin’s recordings have consistently garnered praise and awards including three Grammy nominations and “Record of the Year” from Stereo Review.

 Shifrin is represented by CM Artists in New York and performs on Backun clarinets and Légère reeds.